Essential Skills for Criminal Justice Students: A STEPS Guide

 Online Skills for Criminal Justice Students

 If you plan to complete your criminal justice degree online, you’ll need to develop several skills unique especially for distance learning.
-Whether you’re a computer novice or already spend hours per day online, mastering these skills early in your college journey can go a long way in helping you find success.
+Whether you’re a computer novice or are well-versed in technology, mastering these skills early in your college journey can go a long way in helping you find success.

 Time Management

 Pursuing an online criminal justice degree makes sense for many busy students, as these programs provide maximum flexibility.
-The flip side of flexible learning, however, is that it requires excellent time management skills.
-When you don’t have to show up to class at a specific time, it becomes your responsibility to ensure you watch prerecorded lectures, engage with peers and professors on message boards, and set aside ample time to complete readings, conduct research, and prepare thoughtful and thorough assignments.
-Learning how to create structure for yourself will serve you as a criminal justice student and beyond, into your career.
+The flip side, however, is that online learning requires excellent time management skills.
+When you don’t have to show up to class at a specific time, it becomes your responsibility to ensure you watch prerecorded lectures, engage with peers and professors on message boards, and set aside ample time to complete readings, conduct research, and prepare thoughtful assignments thoroughly.
+Learning how to create structure for yourself will serve you in your studies and continue into your career.

 Environment Management